arpit-mittal-ds/Data-Architect/2 - Data Architecture Foundations/Project-Designing-an-HR-Database/Solution/ReadMe.md

 ## Project Steps
 The project was broken down into four major steps.
 The project was designed to mimic the flow of a real-world database design project.

-### Step 1:
+## STEP 1:

 This step was all about information gathering and putting it down on paper.
 In this step, I created business and technical proposal documents required to begin the database design process.

-### Step 2:

-I gave a walk through for the design process.
-I used Lucidchart to create database ER diagrams that were used to build an actual database.

-### Step 3:

-It was time to start coding.
-I used SQL DDL commands to create a database.
-I then populated the database with the HR dataset.
-From there, I demonstrated the effectiveness of my database by completing some SQL CRUD exercises.

-### Step 4:

-In the last optional step, I used some ideas on how to make my completed project stand out from the rest - adding items like views, stored procedures, and security.

-## STEP 1
+[HR-Database-Solution]()

 ## STEP 2 -  DATABASE DESIGN